 This high level of political contingency also presented many opportunities for ambitious young lords like Borgia to overturn an existing order and make their bid for power.
 Machiavelli particularly admired Borgia’s cunning.
 This, the diplomat believed, was necessary for a prince to successfully make use of contingent circumstances—or as he put it, to deal with the uncertainties of fortune.

 One circumstance which posed a structural disadvantage for Borgia was the familial origin of his power.
 Being the pope’s son gave him many opportunities, but also put him in a position of reliance.
 His Spanish father’s battles with the Italian aristocracy allowed him few natural allies and made him dependent on foreign support.

 Borgia possessed the right mix of intelligence, ambition, and ruthlessness to overcome a number of these adverse circumstances.
 His ability to rapidly plan and carry out his military operations allowed him to conquer the cities of the Italian Romagna with minimal bloodshed.
-His willingness to court influence outside of Italy—such as by marrying the sister of the French King—won him vital military backing and kept him unchained from domestic loyalties beyond the Papacy.
+His willingness to court influence outside of Italy—such as by marrying the sister of the king of Navarre—won him vital military backing and kept him unchained from domestic loyalties beyond the Papacy.
 Machiavelli observed that when surveying Borgia’s life, he “would not know how to reproach him,” and that he should be “put forward…to be imitated by all those who have risen to empire through fortune and by the arms of others.”

 It was the uncertain and tumultuous landscape of Italy itself that allowed Borgia to put these traits to good use.
 Like others of his ilk, his aims would likely have been impossible in a stable or unified Italy.
 Equivalent figures do not exist in the France or England of his time, where ambitious men had to find their place in established regimes—or at best, contest reigning kings through their own familial ties and royal claims, rather than through brute conquest.